swatidantu/robocomp-blog-web/gsoc/2017/mayank/post3.md

 # 17th June, 2017

-# Introducing a new software architecture for RCManager
+# Introducing a new software architecture

 Hola guys !
 Last week saw some major structural changes in the code design of RCManager.
 The idea was essentially proposed by my mentor and we had a thorough discussion on its pros and cons.